georgexyz19/inkscapetutorial.org/content/posts/extension16_arrowhead.md

 M 183.58612,45.030754 V 74.30451
 ```

-The dialog shown below is the extension user interface.
+The dialog box below shows the extension user interface.
 When we use the
 extension, we need to draw a line on the canvas, have the line selected,
 and click the `Custom -> Draw Arrowhead` menu, choose the values on the
 dialog and click apply.
 The extension Python code will add an arrowhead